-- Action-Oriented: Define strategic activities, with a clear start- and finish date and specific persons who are responsible for its execution.
-These activities should then be broken down to several tasks and projects, involving several people.
+- Action-Oriented: Define strategic activities, with a clear start- and finish date, to specific people within your organisation who are responsible for its execution.
+These activities should then be broken down to several tasks and projects, involving several different members of an organisation.

-- Time-specific: Be clear on the time perspective for your goal, how often the KPI's need follow-up and when you activities have their deadline.
+- Time-specific: Be clear on the time perspective for your goal: How often the KPIs requires follow-up and when your activities have their deadline.

 Look over your goals so they're not conflicting